 The Legal Studies minor requires at least five courses, one course from each of the five categories listed below.
 No more than three of these courses may be in a single department.
-Courses applied to the Legal Studies minor may not also be applied to the student’s major.
-One course credit earned off-campus may be used to meet a requirement for this minor.
+Courses applied to the Legal Studies minor may not also be applied to a student’s major.
+One course credit earned off campus may be used to meet a requirement for this minor.

 1. Case Law

 |ENLS 203||Introductory Topics in Race and Literature (Only sections titled "Race, Law, and American Literature")||1|

 |PHIL 100||Introduction to Philosophy (Only sections titled "Law, Morality, and Society")||1|

 |POLS 263||Race and Ethnicity in American Legal Thought||1|